 A. The leases run August through May.
 The specific start and end date change yearly, depending on the academic calendar for the school.
 For example, in 2023-2024 the leases will run from 8/13/23 - 5/10/24.

 We do not require a 12 month lease; this way you don’t have to worry about finding a sub-let or paying for renting in the summer if you would like to return home.
 Although, if you would like to stay through the summer to take classes or for any reason at all, we will allow it and even at a discounted rate!

 Q. When is rent due? / What is the payment structure?

 A. Rent is due by the 1st day of each month.
 We collect the rent in 10 equal monthly installments to make it more manageable.
 For example, if your lease is for the amount of $6000.00 for a school year, you will pay 10 equal payments of $600.00.
 Rent is not pro-rated.
-Understand that our leases are 10 monthly installment leases therefore you will pay 10 full monthly payments, or you can pay in full per year or semester.
+Understand that our leases are 10 monthly installment leases therefore you will pay 10 full monthly installment payments from August - May, or you can pay in full per year or semester.

 Q. What if I forget to pay my rent?

 A. We do give you a grace period to pay by the 5th of each month without late charges.
 However, if rent is received after the 5th, your account is charged an automatic late fee until it is paid in full.

 Q. What is a Utility Fee and why/when do I pay this?

 A. The utility fee is to cover ALL utilities such as your heat, central air (if available), cable, internet, electric, gas, water, sewer, trash, snow removal, security systems, and lawn maintenance.
 This fee is paid two times per 10 month lease at the beginning of each semester.
 (Fee due with your August rent and fee due with your January rent).